wlswotmd/gef/docs/FAQ.md

 For example, `pipe elf-info -n |grep .data` or `|pdisas |grep call`.

 ## `vmlinux-to-elf-apply` command causes an error of creating ELF.
-This command simply does the following:
-1. Memory dump of kernel `.text` + `.rodata`
-2. Run the `vmlinux-to-elf` command
-3. Load symbols with `add-symbol-file` command

-If you are getting an error in step 2, it may be a `vmlinux-to-elf` issue, except in step 1 gave an inaccurate dump.
-Updating `vmlinux-to-elf` to the latest version may improve the issue.
+Please update `vmlinux-to-elf` to the latest version.

 If the problem persists, try using the `ks-apply` command.
 The logic is different a little, so it might work.
+If it still doesn't work, please report it on the issue page.

 ## `got` command does not display PLT address well.
 This problem is probably caused by an outdated version of `binutils`.

 The `got` command uses `objdump` internally to obtain the PLT address.
 However, with certain combinations of `binutils` and `glibc` versions, `objdump` does not display the PLT address.